 Food 52 – Mighty Salads

 One of my favorites is the Spring Vegetable Panzanella Salad.
-This one is very easy to substitute garden fresh veggies and use year around.
-Another favorite that I have also used as a side dish with company is the Lemony Greek Pasta Salad.
+This one is very easy to substitute garden-fresh veggies and use year around.
+Another favorite that I have also used as a side dish with guests is the Lemony Greek Pasta Salad.
 When I use as a salad I follow the recipe to the tee but when I use as a side salad I do use the cucumbers a little smaller.

 I have been waiting for this cookbook to hit the states for a long time, because truth be told, I was too lazy to do conversions with her original cookbook.
 If you do not know Nadiya Hussain she is a super talented winner of The Great British Baking Show and she has BBC shows on Netflix, which is where I became a true fan.

 Nadiya is real, realistic in cooking and baking and such a delight to watch.
-Her recipes are the same and made for the everyday and new cook.
+Her recipes are the same and made for the everyday, new cook.

 There are so many recipes that I would make daily and a few we use here on the farm for our guests.
 The Ginger and Almond Florentines are like three treats in one.
 I love the texture, the ginger adds depth and the dip of chocolate makes for the perfect finish.
 My other favorite is the Cinnamon and Cocoa Swirl Loaf.
 The dough is simple to make and takes no time at all.
 But more than anything it always comes out looking like a million bucks and tasting like a billion.
 A stick of butter and we all sit around and eat this straight out of the oven.